 2010 IRS Maximum Allowed 401k Contribution Announced

 Being that this is National Save for Retirement Week, it seems appropriate to share some bittersweet news that I just learned.
-The IRS has recently made the big announcement regarding 401K maximums for 2010. <Update: The 2011, 2012, 2013, and 2014 401K maximum contributions have now been announced – and there were finally increases!>
+The IRS has recently made the big announcement regarding 401K maximums for 2010. <Update: The 2011, 2012, 2013, 2014, and 2015 401K maximum contribution amounts have now been announced – and there were finally increases!>

 The Maximum 401K contribution in 2010 will be…<drumroll>